Internal Medicine Clinic

 • Be involved, on an almost continuous basis, with quality improvement projects to improve care of clinic patients.

-Subspecialty and Transitional Care Clinics
+Subspecialty & Transitional Care Clinics

 The Internal Medicine Clinic offers training in not only a longitudinal primary care experience but also allows residents to see their own patients across multiple disciplines while being supervised by ABIM certified sub-specialists.

-The IM Clinic also received recognition for its noteworthy success in the Transitional Care Clinic (TCC) due to a significant reduction in admissions to the hospital as well as for enhanced care and follow up of patients in the St. Louis community.
+The IM Clinic has received recognition for its noteworthy success in the Transitional Care Clinic (TCC) due to a significant reduction in admissions to the hospital as well as for enhanced care and follow up of patients in the St. Louis community.

 Residents have the opportunity to spend some time in the TCC, and time each month in the subspecialty clinics working alongside specialists from different fields.